Voyager Golden Record: Through Struggle to the Stars

 The idea worked, and Haber went on to facilitate the preservation of recordings in repositories such as the Library of Congress, and to participate in the repatriation of historical recordings to Native Americans and other ethnic groups, allowing them to hear the voices of their ancestors.

 This according to “A voice from the past: How a physicist resurrected the earliest recordings” by Alec Wilkinson (The New Yorker XC/13 [19 May 2014], pp. 50–57).
-Above and below, Dr. Haber and his technological innovations.
+Below, Dr. Haber and his technological innovations.

 Capable of producing sounds beyond the range of human hearing, the pipe organ presents the ultimate challenge for sound recording.
 The first known attempt was the Columbia Records recordings of the Mormon Tabernacle Choir from late August and early September 1910, which included two organ solos played by John J. McClellan.